eProsima/Fast-DDS/doc/design/intra-process.md

 ## Readers: management of local writers
 When matching a writer, the reader should check if it is on the same process.

+**Considerations at destruction time**

+Until now a reader was safe to be destructed because we are sure any thread will access it.
+This is possible because:

+* All events which use the reader were destructed first.
+Then the event thread will never access the reader.
+* The reader was deregistered from the `ReceiveResource` objects.
+Then any reception thread will never access the reader.

+Now a reader can be accessed by a writer from the local process.
+But it was accessed if there was a match with the writer using discovery.
+Therefore, we are sure there will be an unmatch with the writer using discovery before the reader is destructed.
+And this unmatch will be instantly because the EDP builtin endpoints will use intraprocess mechanism.

 ### StatefulReader
 No output traffic to local writers should be performed.
 * Changes on WriterProxy